RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Experimental Results

 \subsection{Implementation Details}

-The model backbone utilized in RN-SDE is the Cond-NafNet~\cite{luo2023refusion}, which we provide details in Appx.~\ref{Appendix: Cond NafNet}.
-For the two datasets mentioned above, we evaluate our proposed RN-SDE based on three missing angles, i.e., $\theta_{miss} \in \{60\degree, 90\degree, 120\degree\}$, training individual models for each LACT scenario.

-For the noise schedules of diffusion, we follow the default setting of~\cite{luo2023image}, fixing $\lambda$ while varying $\theta$ according to the cosine schedule.
-Specifically, for the ChromSTEM dataset, to validate the impact of using different $\mu$ on the final reconstruction results, we experimented with different time steps $\mathbf{T}$ (Shown in Table.~\ref{tab:differentT}) and selected the one that performed best on the LPIPS metric for subsequent experiments.
-For the C4KC-KiTS dataset, we used the same $\mathbf{T}$ to demonstrate that the choice of $\mathbf{T}$ will not significantly impact the final reconstruction.
+The model backbone utilized in RN-SDE is the Cond-NafNet~\cite{luo2023refusion}.
+For the two datasets mentioned above, we evaluate our proposed RN-SDE based on three missing angles, i.e., $\theta_{\rm miss} \in$ \{60\degree, 90\degree, 120\degree\}, training individual models for each LACT scenario.
+For the noise schedules of diffusion, we follow the default setting of~\cite{luo2023image}, progressively adding noise at each step according to a cosine schedule until reaching the terminal state, $\mathbf{x}_\T$.
+Specifically, for the ChromSTEM dataset, to validate the impact of using different $\bmu$ on the final reconstruction results, we experimented with different time steps $\T$ (as shown in Table~\ref{tab:differentT}) and selected the one that performed best on the LPIPS metric for subsequent experiments.
+For the C4KC-KiTS dataset, we used the same $\T$ to demonstrate that the choice of $\T$ does not significantly impact the final reconstruction.
 For the inference process, given the advantages of RN-SDE, we need far fewer time steps to achieve competitive results than the normal DDPM diffusion.
-Therefore, we adopted the most widely used DDPM~\cite{ho2020denoising} sampling method, i.e., using the same number of diffusion steps $\mathbf{T}$ as in training, to obtain the best reconstruction results.

-For training, all models are implemented based on PyTorch and trained on a single Nvidia Quadro RTX 8000 GPU with single precision ($\text{float 32}$).
+Therefore, we adopted the most widely used DDPM~\cite{ho2020denoising} sampling method, i.e., using the same number of diffusion steps $\T$ as in training, to obtain the best reconstruction results.
+For training, all models are implemented based on PyTorch and trained on a single Nvidia Quadro RTX 8000 GPU and an Intel Xeon Gold 6226R CPU with single precision ($\text{float 32}$).
 We use the AdamW optimizer while the learning rate is initialized to be $5\times 10^{-4}$ and controlled by the Cosine Annealing scheduler.
 The batch size is set to $8$ for all experiments.